Kate BystrovaKB

 • Press releases: Announce major news or initiatives

-• Thought leadership: Publish articles, blog posts/guest blogging, or host webinars to establish expertise
+• PR thought leadership: Publish articles, blog posts/guest blogging, or host webinars to establish expertise

-• Social media campaigns: Leverage platforms for broader reach and engagement on specific social media channels, and grow your online presence
+• Social media PR: Leverage platforms for broader reach and engagement on specific social media channels, and grow your online presence

-• Influencer partnerships: Collaborate with trusted figures to amplify your message across social channels
+• Influencer marketing PR: Collaborate with trusted figures to amplify your message across social channels

 • Corporate events and videos: Humanize your brand and create engaging content that can be used on social platforms